Matthew Highmore: Chicago Blackhawks

 While attending the Blackhawks training camp prior to the 2018–19 season, Highmore was reassigned to the IceHogs on September 26, 2018, to begin the season in the AHL.
-He was later named an alternate captain for the IceHogs prior to the 2018-19 season.
-On November 13, Highmore underwent surgery to repair his right shoulder and he was expected to need four to six months to recover.
-After rehabilitating, Highmore spent the summer training in Halifax with other NHL and AHL players.
+He was later named an alternate captain for the IceHogs in October ahead of the 2018–19 season.
+On November 13, Highmore underwent surgery to repair his right shoulder and was expected to need four to six months to recover.
+After rehabilitating, Highmore spent the summer training in Halifax, Nova Scotia, with other NHL and AHL players.

-He attended the Blackhawks training camp prior to the 2019–20 season but was reassigned to the IceHogs.
+Highmore attended the Blackhawks training camp prior to the 2019–20 season but was reassigned to the IceHogs.
 He was subsequently named an alternate captain alongside Jacob Nilsson and Tyler Sikura.
 After recording four goals and six assists in 17 games, Highmore was recalled to the NHL on November 26.
-Highmore recorded 3 goals and 1 assist during the Blackhawks' play-in and playoff run during the 2019–20 NHL playoff bubble.
+In 36 games with Chicago, he recorded two goals and six points before the NHL suspended the season due to the COVID-19 pandemic on March 12, 2020.
+When play resumed, Highmore recorded three goals and one assist during the Blackhawks' play-in and playoff run during the 2019–20 NHL playoff bubble.
+However, in the pandemic-shortened 2020–21 season Highmore was limited to just 24 games as the Blackhawks had a glut of players with a similar skillsets as Highmore, rotating them through the fourth line.

+Vancouver Canucks and St. Louis Blues

-On April 12, 2021, Highmore was traded from the Blackhawks to the Vancouver Canucks in exchange for Adam Gaudette.
+On April 12, 2021, Highmore was traded from the Blackhawks to the Vancouver Canucks in exchange for forward Adam Gaudette.
+He played his first game for the Canucks on April 20.
+He scored his first goal for the Canucks in a 4–1 loss to the Calgary Flames on May 14, 2021.
+On May 15, he scored two goals in a 4–1 victory over the Edmonton Oilers.
+During the 2021–22 season Highmore played in 46 games, registering five goals and 12 points.
+Following the season Highmore was a restricted free agent, but the Canucks declined to give him a qualifying offer, letting him become an unrestricted free agent.

-The St. Louis Blues signed Highmore to a one-year, two way contract on July 14, 2022.
+The St. Louis Blues signed Highmore to a one-year, two-way contract on July 14, 2022.
+Highmore began the season with the Blues' AHL affiliate, the Springfield Falcons.
+In January 2023, on the basis of his excellent play with Springfield, Highmore was named to the 2023 AHL All-Star Game.
+He was leading the team in scoring when he was recalled by the Blues on February 18, 2023.
+He played his first game with the Blues against the Ottawa Senators on February 19.
+He played in one more game before he was returned to Springfield on February 23, going scoreless.